gkorpal/gkorpal.github.io/_drafts/computations-in-higher-arithmetic.md

 ### Examples

-For elementary numer theory examples, you can use the the companion website for the book ["An Illustrated Theory of Numbers" by Martin H. Weissman](http://illustratedtheoryofnumbers.com/prog.html).
-However, we are interested in experimenting with higher arithmetic stuff.

-We will take some examples from [SageMath](https://sagecell.sagemath.org/) and solve them using Python libraries:
+For elementary numer theory examples, you can use either thi (very) [short course in Number Theory by Robert Campbell](https://github.com/Robert-Campbell-256/Number-Theory-Python) or the the companion website for the book ["An Illustrated Theory of Numbers" by Martin H. Weissman](http://illustratedtheoryofnumbers.com/prog.html).
+However, here we will take some examples from [SageMath](https://sagecell.sagemath.org/) and solve them using Python libraries.

 -  Plotting elliptic curves over affine plane